What I offer

 -Jules Sebastian, Founder, the Sebastian Foundation

 “Hayley’s perseverance, integrity and authentic care for humanity are just a few of her qualities that continue to inspire me.
 The experience of supervision with Hayley was a balance of warm compassion and the utmost adaptability to the changing needs of the clients we worked with without compromising the integrity of the project goals.”

 “Thank you so much for spreading your wisdom.
 I have continued today to talk so highly about your training.
 The idea of cohesion between bullies and victims and not labelling them as such... this is impressive to me and such a life changer!
 You made the presentation material very understandable to all.
 I will definitely utilize what I learned from you.”

 “Thank you for your presentation today!
 It was my favorite breakout this week.
 My team is really excited to share this information with our staff.”

 PhD Clinical Psychology, MA Clinical Psychology, MA Transpersonal Psychology, Grad Dip (Hons) Psychology, BA Criminology

 I am a clinical psychologist, program developer, researcher, and lecturer, and my passion is helping people find the freedom in cultivating their deepest truth and living up to their fullest potential.
-I love bringing together the wisdom and knowledge of Western Psychology, Eastern Philosophy, modern brain science, and my own inner learning in a way that can help the growth of others.
+I love bringing together the wisdom and knowledge of psychology, spirituality, modern brain science, and my own inner learning in a way that can help the growth of others.
 I have developed programs for young people in Canada, the UK, Australia, and the US.
 I believe that if we can educate young people about how their minds work, we can change how our whole world operates.

 How to Help